 The OCCP president's assessment of the competitive impact of a merger involving IP rights does not differ from traditional analysis of a merger.
-However, the OCCP president should take into consideration provisions of the Regulation of 13 December 2011 mentioned in question 10 above, as the competition rules referred to in article 6 of the ACCP prohibiting restrictive competition agreements do not apply to agreements that meet the requirements set forth in the said Regulation.
+However, the OCCP president should take into consideration provisions of the Regulation of 13 December 2011 mentioned in question 11 as the competition rules referred to in article 6 of the ACCP prohibiting restrictive competition agreements do not apply to agreements that meet the requirements set forth in the said regulation.

-20 Challenge of a merger
+21 Challenge of a merger

 In what circumstances might the competition authority challenge a merger involving the transfer or concentration of IP rights?
+Does this differ from the circumstances in which the competition authority might challenge a merger in which IP rights were not a focus?

 The OCCP president may challenge such a merger when it affects or may affect competition in the market, in particular by a creation or strengthening of a dominant position.
 However, the OCCP president may issue by way of decision a consent for an implementation of such concentration in the event that waiving the concentration prohibition is justifiable, for example, the concentration brings economic development or technical progress and it may exert a positive impact on the national economy in Poland.
+The procedure does not differ when a merger in which IP rights are not a focus is reviewed.